Piotr1215/cnpe-sandbox/exercises/01-gitops-cd/04-environment-promotion/README.md

 Create an ApplicationSet named `demo-app-set` in the `argocd` namespace that:

-1. Uses a **List generator** with three elements for dev, staging, and prod
+1. Uses a **Git generator** that discovers directories in a Git repository
 2. Generates Applications named `demo-app-dev`, `demo-app-staging`, `demo-app-prod`
 3. Deploys to namespaces `demo-dev`, `demo-staging`, `demo-prod` respectively
-4. Uses the guestbook app from `https://github.com/argoproj/argocd-example-apps.git` (path: `guestbook`)
+4. The Git repository should have a directory for each environment, and each directory should contain a `config.json` file with the environment name and namespace.
 5. Enables automated sync with pruning and self-heal

 ## Requirements

-- Generator must use `elements` array with `env` and `namespace` parameters
+- Generator must use the Git generator to discover directories
-- Template must use parameter substitution for name and destination
+- The ApplicationSet should use the `config.json` file in each directory to parameterize the generated Applications.
 - All three Applications must be created and syncing

 ## Verification